 Hiring workers in Sydney for maximum Construction work productivity

-I have had experiences where I think "if only I had not hired that worker".
+▶️I have had experiences where I think "if only I had not hired that worker".
 Like in any industry, one lousy worker affects the job.
-And construction projects aren't open to mistakes or a team without cooperation.
+And a construction project isn't open to mistakes or a team without cooperation.

-Good construction workers may be hard to find and ofter companies need them in a hurry.
-I know as a construction team manager, you must have uttered these words.
+Good construction workers may be hard to find and often construction companies need them in a hurry.
+I know as a construction team manager with solid project management, you must have uttered these words.
 Watching unskilled, awkward, and unteachable employees work under you can be a frustrating experience.

-✳️ Let's not get started on the disadvantages of having bad construction workers.
-Construction is expensive and every mistake tends to cost thousands of dollars.
+✳️ Let's not get started on the disadvantages of having bad workers.
+Construction is expensive and every mistake tends to cost thousands of dollars and has a huge negative impact on the construction project.

 With real talent scarce, you may feel as if you don’t have any other choice.
-But I'm here to show you it's not impossible to find great employees, all you need is a good understanding of how the industry works.
+But I'm here to show you it's not impossible to find great employees, all you need is a good understanding of how the construction sector works and effective communication with insiders like us.

-⚠️Here, we will show you the red flags you should look out for when looking for hired help.
+⚠️Here, we will show you the red flags in real time you should look out for when looking for hired help.
 By showing you certain tips, you can be guaranteed a good result.

 By carefully selecting who you hire, you can build a strong and safe team.
-And a strong team means a great final result.
+And a strong team means a great final result within efficient work hours.
 And then, you get to enjoy more amazing gigs.

 NOT KNOWING WHAT SKILLS YOU NEED